 Five things to keep in mind when cash flow forecasting When business owners begin cash flow forecasting, they should keep these things in mind:

 Cash flow forecasting gives businesses a financial roadmap to know where they’ve been, where they are going, and what hazards and possibilities may lie ahead.
 Looking for guidance on how to start cash flow forecasting today?
 We can help.
 Prairie Business Credit is a national working capital provider to young, growing, or recovering businesses.
 We offer accounts receivable financing, purchase order financing, and equipment financing.
 Our company serves both as a trusted financial resource and consultant to entrepreneurs dedicated to building their businesses and ensuring their success.
+If you have ever looked at your business’s financials and wondered whether you would have the cash to meet payroll or order new inventory, you know how important working capital is to keep your business running.
+Properly managing your working capital is key to your company’s basic financial health and continued success.
+It helps you maintain balance between growth, profitability, and liquidity.

 Proper management of working capital, though, can be very challenging for businesses, across industries and company size.
 In this article, we’ll look at what working capital is and ways that businesses can boost their chances of securing it.
 What is working capital?
 Working capital is the difference between a business’s current assets and current liabilities or debts.
 Said another way, working capital is the cash you have access to in order to fund daily operations.
 As a financial metric, working capital is a measure of how efficiently a business is operating, and how stable it is in the short term, indicating whether it has sufficient cash flow to cover short-term expenses and debts.
 The challenges of maintaining working capital Across industries, businesses can face common obstacles to maintaining adequate working capital.
 These can include: